Professor Glyn Davis AC

 For many, though, the most significant effects have been in curriculum.
 The University of Melbourne is the first in Australia to realign from traditional undergraduate programs to professional schools at graduate level.
 The move provided an opportunity to examine afresh ideas informing tertiary education at the University, and to rethink student services and teaching spaces across campus.

-He is also an immediate chair past of Universitas 21, a global network of leading international universities, and a Director of the Menzies Centre for Australian Studies at King’s College London.
+From 2010 until 2012, Professor Davis was Chairman of Universitas 21, a global network of leading international universities, and a Director of the Menzies Centre for Australian Studies at King's College London.

 Professor Davis presented the 2010 Boyer lectures.
 The Republic of Learning: higher education transforms Australia is published by ABC books.